neuralmagic/sparseml/user-guide/modifiers.md

 # Recipes

 Recipes are SparseML's declarative interface for specifying sparsity-related algorithms that should be applied during training.
-The SparseML system parses the recipes and modifies the model and/or training loop with the encoded instructions.
+SparseML parses the recipes and modifies the model and/or training loop with the encoded instructions.

 This allows you to add SparseML's algorithms to your existing training loops with a few lines of code.